 Our travel insurance can be used for the purpose of one-way travel, the policy simply stops covering you once the end date passes.
 There's plenty of reasons you might want to do this, but from an insurance point of view, it's not a problem unless you are purchasing the Annual Multi trip Plan for which your trip must start and end in Australia.
 All the same policy benefits of your chosen plan apply until the end of the policy, regardless of whether you're on a round trip or a one-way trip.

-Travel insurance should be an essential part of any holiday to provide cover for those things that can go wrong while travelling.
+Travel insurance should be an essential consideration as part of any holiday to provide cover for things that can go wrong while travelling.
 No matter what kind of trip you are on, you should consider travel insurance.

 Yes, you can!
-Technically, if you're already overseas, even if you have a flight home, the policy you’re buying is a one-way trip.
-It's just one-way home.
-But it's basically the same.
+If you're already overseas, even if you have a flight home, the policy you’re buying is considered a one-way trip... it's just one-way home.
 Just remember that there's a 72-hour waiting period from the time you buy the policy.
 However if you’ve already departed, or were already travelling, and you’re in an accident and are hurt there may be cover available even if the waiting period hasn’t expired.
 Note: To be eligible for cover, your trip must start or end at your home in Australia.